Lin Chu-chia: Education

-Lin obtained a degree in economics from the University of California, Los Angeles in the United States.
+Lin graduated from Tatung University with a bachelor's degree in business administration and earned a master's degree in economics from National Chengchi University.
+He then completed doctoral studies in the United States, where he earned his Ph.D. in economics with a specialization in game theory from the University of California, Los Angeles, in 1988.
+His doctoral dissertation, completed under economist Bryan Ellickson, was titled, "Housing Demand and Residential Mobility: A Stochastic Process Model".

 ROC Mainland Affairs Council Deputy Ministry

 Lin had been appointed the special deputy minister of the Mainland Affairs Council on 16 August 2012 was sworn in as deputy minister of the Mainland Affairs Council on 29 November 2012.

 Cross-strait relations

 Speaking at a seminar in Taipei about future of China in November 2012 after the 18th National Congress of the Chinese Communist Party (CCP), Lin said that the initiative for Beijing government to make reform determine the stability and harmony for cross-strait relations.
 Difference on the two sides should be dealt with mutual tolerance and understanding.
 Taipei government itself has the responsibility to share its 60-year experience of democratization and economic development with Beijing.

 He further added that the MAC would conduct a thorough review on its Act Governing Relations between the People of the Taiwan Area and the Mainland Area and establish reciprocal representative office on each other's area to serve the needs of the people.
 The relations between the two sides is governed under ROC principle of 'one country, two areas' and also the mutual non-recognition of each other's sovereignty and mutual non-denial of each other's governing authority.

-Regarding the possibility of CCP general secretary Xi Jinping and Taiwanese president Ma Ying-jeou meeting during the upcoming APEC China 2014, Lin said that the Mainland China government is free to interpret such meeting as their domestic affairs.
+Regarding the possibility of CCP general secretary Xi Jinping and Taiwanese president Ma Ying-jeou meeting during the upcoming APEC China 2014, Lin said that the mainland China government is free to interpret such meeting as their domestic affairs.